pabulblues/PHY617-Computational-Physics/README.md

 # Computational Physics Repository

 Welcome to my **Computational Physics** repository!
-This repository contains my assignments, projects, and additional explorations related to the **Computational Physics** course.
+This repository contains my assignments and additional explorations related to the **Computational Physics** course.

 ## 📊 Contents

 The repository is organized as follows:
-├── assignments/          # Course assignments and solutions ├── projects/             # Extended projects beyond coursework ├── extras/               # Additional experiments, notes, and visualizations └── README.md             # Repository documentation
+├── assignments/          # Course assignments and solutions ├── extras/               # Additional experiments, notes, and visualizations └── README.md             # Repository documentation